solana-labs/example-helloworld/README.md

 $ git clone https://github.com/solana-labs/example-helloworld.git
 $ cd example-helloworld
 ```
-(If you plan to submit changes, be sure to create a fork first and then clone
+(If you plan to submit changes in a pull request, be sure to create a fork
-  your fork.)
+first and then clone your fork.)

 ### NodeJS/NPM
 Fetch the `npm` dependencies, including `@solana/web3.js`, by running:
 ```bash
 $ npm install
 ```

 ### Docker
 Docker runs as a service and it needs to be running before you can start the
 Solana cluster.
 The exact start method depends on your system and how you
 installed docker.

 #### Install and Start Docker On Linux
-[I need help with this section]
+The instructions to install Docker have changed over time.
+If you have
+previously installed Docker, this will be a good time to update your system.
+See [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/) for a step-by-step walk-through.
+When complete, `sudo docker run hello-world` should confirm that everything works correctly.

+To run Docker without typing `sudo` every time, take a look at Step 2 of [How To Install and Use Docker on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)

 #### Install and Start Docker On A Mac
 If you are using HomeBrew on a Mac, the commands are: